 As part of my ongoing continuing educational pursuits in my beloved career, I promise to continue to study personality and use it to help me to read others and to ultimately help you, my client, with your case.

 It definitely helps me in my forensic work to seek information about whether a person is an optimist or a pessimist, and then identify if that person can strike a balance.
 Why is this important to me?
-Because it shows the person is flexible….and what a great attribute to have as our world constantly changes!
+Because it shows the person is flexible!
+What a great attribute to have as our world constantly changes!

 Every time I study others my skills improve!